Skip to main content

 How much does health insurance cost in Germany?

-GKV costs approximately 14.6% of gross salary plus an additional contribution (Zusatzbeitrag) of around 1.7%, split between employer and employee.
+GKV costs the general contribution rate of 14.6% of gross salary plus a fund-specific additional contribution (Zusatzbeitrag; the 2026 statutory average is 2.9%), split between employer and employee.
 PKV premiums vary based on age, health, and coverage level, typically starting from 200-400 Euro/month.

 4